Averaging along irregular curves and regularisation of ODEs: Averages along Fractional Brownian paths

-has an adapted solution $X^n$ (to the standard filtration of the fractional Brownian motion).
-Here we analyze the averaging constant of $X_n$ and we prove that it satisfy the requirements of Theorem~\ref{th:uniqueness-approx} implying uniqueness of the limit ODE for $b\in \cL F^{\alpha+1}$ and convergence of $X^n$ to this unique solution.
+Here we analyse the averaging constant of $X_{n}$ and we prove that it satisfy the requirements of Theorem \ref{theorem:uniqueness_general_case} implying uniqueness of the limit ODE for $b \in \CC^{\alpha +1}$ and convergence of $X^{n}$ to this unique solution.
+Furthermore, if we consider, as in Section~\ref{subsec:comparison_principle}, the averaged translation by $\theta^{n} =X^{n} -B^{H}$, we only have to check the hypothesis of Theorem~\ref{theorem:uniqueness_general_case}.
+Indeed, if $\theta$ is the solution of